April the giraffe welcomes much-anticipated calf

-(CNN) — April the giraffe welcomed a not-so-little bundle of joy Saturday after animal lovers devoted weeks to watching and waiting.
+It’s a boy!
+April the giraffe welcomed a not-so-little bundle of joy Saturday morning after animal lovers devoted weeks to watching and waiting.

-After a 16-month gestation period, the wait finally ended with the calf’s debut in a livestream from the zoo.
-The gestation period is average for the world’s tallest animals.
+After a 16-month gestation period, the wait finally ended with the male calf’s debut in a livestream from the zoo.
+At the time of the birth, 1.25 million people were watching the livestream.
+It is the first time a calf has been born in the animal park.

 The weight of the newborn is unknown, but a calf at birth is usually about 6 feet tall and weighs a whopping 100 to 150 pounds.
 Calves start walking about half an hour after birth.